 Conclusion for Heidelberg Castle and City Sightseeing

-Definitely a city for a weekend.
+A city for a weekend.
 That is why many Germans visit this place during weekends.
-You have lots of things to do for 2 days and the things we mention are the best to experience.
+You have lots of things to do for two days, and the things we mention are the best to experience.

 When you do, share your findings with us!
 Always keep in mind to travel safely.
 Don’t neglect your travel insurance.